RovR RollR 60 Review

 Insulation

-That being said, as a wheeled cooler, the Rovr's best usage is less about keeping ribeyes on ice for day 7 of your rafting trip, and more about carting everything you need for tailgating to the stadium parking lot.
-So while 4.7 days of acceptable cold temperatures isn't that impressive in the line-up of our review, we think it's more than adequate for the most likely single-day usage this cooler will receive, accompanying you to picnics, days on the beach, and neighborhood barbecues.
+As a wheeled cooler, the RovR's best usage is less about keeping ribeyes on ice for day seven of your rafting trip and more about carting everything you need for tailgating to the stadium parking lot.
+However, six days below 40º F is impressive and sure to get you through the weekend or your backyard barbeque.

 Durability

-The Rovr is among the many coolers we tested with official certification from the Interagency Grizzly Bear Committee for approved usage in areas shared with grizzlies.
-This goes a long way toward speaking for the durability of this compact little wheeled box - though don't forget to lock it to truly keep your contents protected from bears!
-We found this cooler to be super tough, withstanding the bouncing of a 225 lb man, the tugging of curious children, and the bouncing across all the weird places we took it.
-The 9" all-terrain rubber tires can be refilled with air and have their innertubes exchanged, the same as you would do for your bicycle or car.
+The RovR is among the many coolers we tested with official certification from the Interagency Grizzly Bear Committee for approved usage in areas shared with grizzlies.
+This goes a long way toward speaking for the durability of this compact little wheeled box.
+We found this cooler to be super tough, withstanding the bouncing of a 225 lb man, the tugging of curious children, and the bouncing across all the rugged places we took it.
+The 9" all-terrain rubber tires can be refilled with air and have their innertubes exchanged, as you would for your bicycle or car.

-Though we sat and jumped on the Rovr, we do advise caution if you decide you'd like to do the same - as a device on wheels, it's not hard to get this box rolling unintentionally, and even a small slip could end in a big fall.
-The Rovr is outfitted with a rubber gasket that's advertised as "airtight."
-Unfortunately, we found this not to be the case, as this cooler readily leaks its liquid contents when tipped, meaning air has no problems finding its way in and out.
-With that minor detail notwithstanding, we're impressed with the durability of all the Rovr's moving parts and overall construction.
+Though we sat and jumped on the RovR, we do advise caution if you decide you'd like to do the same - as a device on wheels, it's not hard to get this box rolling unintentionally, and even a small slip could end in a big fall.
+The RovR is outfitted with a rubber gasket that's advertised as “airtight.”
+Unfortunately, we found this not to be the case, as this cooler slightly leaks its liquid contents when tipped, meaning air has no problems finding its way in and out.
+With that minor detail notwithstanding, we're impressed with the durability of all the RovR's moving parts and overall construction.

 Ease of Use